 ACCESSORY USE.
 A use which is dependent on or pertaining to the permitted use, i.e., subordinate use of the property occasioned by the main use and an incident of it, rather than a principle use in and of itself.
 An accessory use shall be a use that is customarily associated with the primary use.
-An accessory use shall not require the existence of a primary use on a lot provided the accessory use is consistent with the permitted uses in the zoning district, and either (1) the primary use is located on a contiguous parcel under the same ownership, or (2) the lot is otherwise unbuildable for a permitted use due to topographical or other unique characteristics of the lot.
+An accessory use shall not require the existence of a primary use on a lot provided the accessory use is consistent with the permitted uses in the zoning district, and either (1) the primary use is located on a contiguous parcel under the same ownership, or (2)

+the lot is otherwise unbuildable for a permitted use due to topographical or other unique characteristics of the lot.

 ACCESSORY DWELLING UNITS.
-An "accessory dwelling unit" means a residential living unit that is within or attached to a single-family dwelling, and that provides independent living facilities for one or more persons, including provisions for sleeping, eating, cooking, and sanitation on the same parcel of land as the principal dwelling unit it accompanies.
+A residential living unity that is within or attached to a single-family dwelling, or detached from the principal dwelling and that provides independent living facilities for one or more persons, including provisions for sleeping, eating, cooking, and sanitation on the same parcel of land as the principal dwelling unit it accompanies.